-- Students are expected to attend all classes, arrive on time, and pay attention. - Students should be sure that electronic devices are muted during class sessions. - Students will download handouts and assignments from the course's Moodle site that can be accessed through http://moodle.umn.edu/. - Students are expected to complete the individual response assignments prior to class. - Students should bring a calculator to all classes. - Students are expected to answer questions posed by the instructors and participate in classroom discussions. - Students are responsible for asking questions and/or letting instructors know when they do not understand lectures or course materials. - Students are expected to turn assignments in on time. - Although students may discuss individual response assignments together, each student's work should reflect independent thought. - Although students may work together on homework assignments, they should each submit their own independent final version. - Students will work together cooperatively in teams on their student-led group lessons. - Students are expected to utilize the University of Minnesota Libraries as necessary, either online or in person. - Students are encouraged to provide constructive feedback to the instructors when they are dissatisfied with the course content or teaching methods.
+- Students are expected to attend all classes, arrive on time, and pay attention. - Students will comply with all laboratory health and safety requirements. - Students should review laboratory instructions and assignments prior to class. - Students should be sure that electronic devices are muted during class sessions. - Students will download handouts, laboratory instructions, and assignments from the course's Moodle site that can be accessed through http://moodle.umn.edu/. - Students should bring a laptop or calculator to all classes. - Students are responsible for asking questions and/or letting instructors know when they do not understand lectures, laboratory instructions, or course materials. - Students are expected to turn assignments in on time. - Although students will work together to produce data in the laboratory and may discuss data analysis procedures required for laboratory reports, each student's report is expected to reflect primarily individual analyses and consideration of the data. - Laboratory reports must be written using word processing and graphics software. - Students are encouraged to provide constructive feedback to the instructors when they are dissatisfied with the course content or teaching methods.